Islamic banking and finance: Supporting institutions

+A F M Khalid Hossain unveiling the plaque for the 'Institute of Islamic Banking, Finance and Economics' at United International University, 2025.

 The Islamic Interbank Money Market was established by Bank Negara Malaysia on 3 January 1994, and has developed instruments to manage the liquidity needs of the Islamic financial institutions – "funding and adjusting portfolios over the short term".

 The Islamic Financial Services Board was founded on 3 November 2002 in Kuala Lumpur by the central banks of Bahrain, Iran, Kuwait, Malaysia, Pakistan, Saudi Arabia, Sudan along with the Islamic Development Bank, AAOIFI, and IMF.

 As of April 2015, the 188 members of the IFSB comprise 61 regulatory and supervisory authorities, eight international inter-governmental organisations, and 119 market players (financial institutions, professional firms and industry associations) operating in 45 jurisdictions.
 From 2002 to 2012 it issued 17 standards, guiding principles and notes.

 Its objective is to standardize and harmonize the operation and supervision, standards and capital adequacy, risk management and corporate governance of Islamic financial institutions in consultation with a wide array of stakeholders and after following a lengthy process.
 It complements the task of the Basel Committee on Banking Supervision.
 As of 2015 it had published 17 standards and six guidance notes.

 The Islamic International Ratings Agency started operations in July 2005 in Bahrain.
 It is sponsored by 17 multilateral development institutions, banks and other rating agencies.

-The Dow Jones Islamic Market Index (DJIMI) was established in 1996.
+The Dow Jones Islamic Market Index (DJIMI) was established in 1999.
 The Index has been approved by Fiqh Academy of the OIC.
 It uses three levels of screening—eliminating businesses involved in activities not allowed by Islamic law (alcohol, pork, gambling, prostitution, pornography, etc.); eliminating companies whose total debts divided by their 12-month average market capitalization are 33% or more of their total sources of funds; eliminating companies that have 'impure income or expenditure' (including, of course, interest) of more than 5–10 per cent of their income or expenditure (eliminating businesses with any 'impure income' being considered impractical).

 In 2006, Citigroup launched the Dow Jones Citigroup Sukuk Index.
 The sukuk making up the Index must be at least $250 million in size, have a maturity of at least one year and a minimum rating of BBB-/Baaa3.
 In 1998, the FTSE Global Islamic Index was launched.
 It has 15 Islamic indices for various regions.

 In 2007, the MSCI Islamic Index series was launched, one of the "MSCI 'Faith-Based' Indexes".
 It is constructed from the conventional MSCI country indices and covers 69 developed, emerging and frontier markets, including regions such as the Gulf Cooperation Council and Arabian markets.